BladePruebasSC/paradise-tour/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure Supabase (see SUPABASE_SETUP.md for details)
+# Create a .env file with your Supabase credentials:
+# VITE_SUPABASE_URL=your_supabase_url
+# VITE_SUPABASE_ANON_KEY=your_supabase_anon_key

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Supabase Configuration

+This project uses Supabase as its database.
+To set it up:

+1. Read the [Supabase Setup Guide](./SUPABASE_SETUP.md) for detailed instructions
+2. Create a Supabase project at [supabase.com](https://app.supabase.com)
+3. Run the SQL script in `supabase-schema.sql` to create the necessary tables
+4. Add your Supabase credentials to the `.env` file

 **Edit a file directly in GitHub**